argonne-lcf/user-guides/docs/polaris/containers/containers.md

 qsub -v CONTAINER=mpich-4_latest.sif job_submission.sh
 ```

+--8<-- [start:commoncontainerdoc]

+## Recipe-Based Container Building

+As mentioned earlier, you can build Apptainer containers from recipe files.
+Instructions are available [here](https://apptainer.org/docs/user/1.2/build_a_container.html#building-containers-from-apptainer-definition-files).
+See [available containers](#available-containers) for more recipes.

+> Note: You can also build custom recipes by bootstrapping from prebuilt images.
+For e.g the first two lines in a recipe to use our custom Tensorflow implementation would be `Bootstrap: oras` followed by `From: ghcr.io/argonne-lcf/tf2-mpich-nvidia-gpu:latest`

 ## Available containers

 If you just want to know what containers are available, here you go.

-* For running mpich/MPI containers on Polaris, it can be found [here](https://github.com/argonne-lcf/container-registry/tree/main/containers/mpi/Polaris)
+* Examples for running mpich/MPI containers can be found [here](https://github.com/argonne-lcf/container-registry/tree/main/containers/mpi/Polaris)

-* For running databases on Polaris.
-It can be found [here](https://github.com/argonne-lcf/container-registry/tree/main/containers/databases)
+* Examples for running databases can be found [here](https://github.com/argonne-lcf/container-registry/tree/main/containers/databases)

 * For using shpc - that allows for running containers as modules.
 It can be found [here](https://github.com/argonne-lcf/container-registry/tree/main/containers/shpc)

 The latest containers are updated periodically.
 If you have trouble using containers, or request a newer or a different container please contact ALCF support at `support@alcf.anl.gov`.